morteng/SF4/VALIDATION.md

   * Timezone-aware datetimes must be converted to UTC using astimezone(pytz.UTC)
   * Comparisons between naive and timezone-aware datetimes will raise TypeError

+### Timezone-aware Datetime Validation

+**Test Cases**:
+1. Compare timezone-aware datetime with UTC
+2. Compare naive datetime with timezone-aware datetime (should convert naive to UTC)
+3. Compare datetimes in different timezones (should convert both to UTC)
+4. Validate future date with timezone conversion
+5. Validate max future date (5 years) with timezone conversion

+**Error Messages**:
+- "Application deadline must be a future date"
+- "Application deadline cannot be more than 5 years in the future"
+- "Invalid timezone conversion"

 ### Examples

 **Valid Comparisons**: